hackclub/hackclub/workshops/geometric_pattern/README.md

 We're supplying `x` as the x-coordinate (cleverly named, eh?), and 0 as the y-coordinate, of the ellipse's center.

 If you save and refresh, you'll see a line of cut-off circles at the top.
-This is the magic of the loop.
-Since the value of `x` was increased by `circleDiameter` after every iteration of the while-loop, circles were drawn in intervals of `circleDiameter` pixels.
+Since the value of `x` is increased by `circleDiameter` after every iteration of the while-loop, circles are drawn in intervals of `circleDiameter` pixels, just like how you changed the x-coordinate argument in `ellipse()` when you were manually creating each circle.
+This is the magic of the while-loop.

 As to why the circles are cut off -- this is because we set the y-coordinate of the _center_ of every circle to 0.